 1. Late Meroitic burial in vaulted

 mud-brick tomb.
-For the space of the lower extremities the alluvial material was tunneled out.
+To gain space for the lower extremities the alluvial material was dug out.

-With two jars, copper-alloy bowl, amphora and oil bottle in situ.
+It had two jars, a copper-alloy bowl, an amphora and an oil bottle in situ.

 5. Early X-Group burial inserted